Moody's says rising debt costs a concern for Italy

 "The risk profiles of the government demanded a repositioning of the rating into the single-A category," Alexander Kockerbeck, sovereign credit analyst at Moody's told Reuters in a telephone interview.

-Italy has moved toward the center of the euro zone crisis as it struggles to balance its budget while receiving help from the European Central Bank to support its government bonds.
+Italy has moved towards the centre of the euro zone crisis as it struggles to balance its budget while receiving help from the European Central Bank to support its government bonds.

-Greece remains the epicenter of the crisis and is perilously close to default as European policymakers struggle to agree on a strong enough bailout fund.
+Greece remains the epicentre of the crisis and is perilously close to default as European policymakers struggle to agree on a strong enough bailout fund.

 The crisis has sent Italy's borrowing costs soaring and pushed it further up the list of euro zone problem countries, with the risk premium paid on its bonds compared with benchmark German Bunds now higher than the equivalent Spanish spread.